-Strategy Results 2021:
+Strategy Results 2022:

 AHLM continued to successfully collaborate with the Lodi Chamber of Commerce's Healthy Lodi Initiative and the American Heart Association.
-In 2021, 8 new organizations were recruited, for a total of 16 participating Organizations.
-Over 12,850 employees were covered in the Workplace Wellness programs.
-2 quarterly learning cohorts for employer groups were facilitated for mutual sharing of workplace health practices and challenges they might have experienced.
+In 2022, we connected with over 30 employee groups.
+Over 12,000 employees were covered in the Workplace Wellness programs.
+Two quarterly learning cohorts for employer groups were facilitated for mutual sharing of workplace health practices and challenges they might have experienced.
+15 organizations were represented in an interactive well-being webinar for employers to learn how to help their employees reclaim their rhythm and get back to the small habits that add up to big health results.